 - Full Moderate

 Shrub or tree.
 Native to Hawaii, and the official state flower there.
-Plant growsto 8–15 ft. tall and about half as wide, with a profusion of large, pure yellow flowers borne in spring and early summer.
-Somewhat short-lived (4 to 6 years in the wild).Hibiscus moscheutosHibiscus moscheutos Rose Mallow
+Plant grows to 8–15 ft. tall and about half as wide, with a profusion of large, pure yellow flowers borne in spring and early summer.
+Somewhat short-lived (4 to 6 years in the wild).Hibiscus moscheutosHibiscus moscheutos

-Probably from tropical Asia; tropical hibiscus has been in cultivation for centuries, and is among the most flamboyant flowering shrubs.
-It reaches 30 ft. tall and 15 to 20 ft. wide in Hawaii, but more typical size on mainland is 8 to 15 ft. tall, 5 to 8 ft. wide.
-Glossy leaves vary somewhat in size and texture depending on variety.
-Growth habit may be dense and dwarfish or loose and open.
-Summer flowers are single or double, 4 to 8 in. wide.
+This evergreen shrub is probably from tropical Asia; has been in cultivation for centuries.
+One of the most flamboyant flowering shrubs, it reaches 30 ft. tall and 15–20 ft. wide in Hawaii, but typically grows to 8–15 ft. tall and 5–8 ft. wide on the mainland.
+Glossy leaves vary in size and texture, depending on the variety.
+Growth habit may be dense, or loose and open.
+Summer flowers are single or double, 4–8 in. wide.
 Colors range from white through pink to red, from yellow and apricot to orange.
-Individual flowers last only a day, but the plant blooms continuously.
+Individual flowers usually last only a day, but the plant blooms continuously.

-From eastern Asia.
-To 10–12 ft. tall and 6 ft. wide.
+Deciduous shrub from eastern Asia.
+Grows to 10–12 ft. tall and 6 ft. wide.
 Upright and compact when young, spreading and open with age.
 Easily trained to a single trunk with a treelike top or as an espalier.
 Sometimes kept trimmed as a hedge.
-Leaves to 4 in. long, often three lobed, coarsely toothed.
+Leaves are to 4 in. long, often three lobed, coarsely toothed.
 Leafs out later in spring than most other deciduous shrubs; foliage drops in fall without coloring.